Developing Effective Leadership Teams

 - Develop specific performance goals for the team and for team members – and celebrate team “wins” regularly.

 - Prepare individual leadership plans for each team member, including measurable performance goals.

 - Provide individual coaching for team members.
 This can include peer-to-peer coaching, such as having pairs of team members meet regularly and provide each other with candid feedback.
 These partnership pairs can be rotated quarterly to enable further development of trust between leadership team members.

 Leadership development is both an art and a science.
 Our firm has developed effective leadership teams in many different types of organizations and industry sectors – increasing the effectiveness of organizational leaders in achieving the desired outcomes.

 LRI can help your company build a successful leadership team.
-You can contact us online or speak directly to a consultant by dialing (800) 598-7662.
-You will receive a prompt, personal response from one of our consultants.
+Contact us online or speak to a consultant by dialing (800) 598-7662.
+You will receive a prompt, personal response.